mujahed-a1i/Balloon-Popper/readme.md

 ## Implementation Timeline
 - Thursday & Friday: Setup the project by getting webpack operational.
 Ensuring the canvas window and balloons appears on the screen, and familiarize myself with the Canvas API
-- Weekend: Implementing the game rules to Bubble Popper and adding player controls
+- Weekend: Implementing the game rules to Balloon Popper and adding player controls
 - Monday: Implementing color schemes through CSS